nispok/snackbar/README.md

         }) // Snackbar's EventListener
     , this); // activity where it is displayed
 ```
-There are two `Snackbar` types: single-line (default) and multi-line (2 lines max).
+There are two `Snackbar` types: single-line (default) and multi-line (2 lines max.
+Note this only applies for phones; tablets are always single-line).
 You can also set
 the duration of the `Snackbar` similar to a
 <a href="http://developer.android.com/reference/android/widget/Toast.html">`Toast`</a>.